JetBrains/amper/docs/src/user-guide/multiplatform.md

 Note that certain platform names match the toolchain names, e.g. Android:

 - `settings@android` qualifier specifies settings for all Android target platforms
-- `settings:android:` is an Android toolchain settings
+- `settings.android` is an Android toolchain settings

 This could lead to confusion in cases like: